The Holy Monastery of Great Meteoron

-The Great Meteoron Monastery is the biggest and oldest one of all.
-It was called the monastery that was “suspended in the air” (meteoro), because of the formation of the gigantic rock on top of which it was built.
-The Great Meteoro Monastery was founded by Saint Athanasios the Meteorite who was the first founder of the monastery and the organizer of the systematic koenovion.
-For this reason, the foundation of this monastery is considered to be a turning point, or even better, the beginning of the organized monastisicm in Holy Meteora.
-Hosios Athanasios was born around 1302 in the medieval town of New Patras, today’s Hypati and his lay name was Andronikos.
+The Holy Monastery of Great Meteoron, located at Meteora-Greece, is the biggest and oldest one of all.
+It was called the monastery which remains “suspended in the air” (meteoro), because of the cliff formation of a gigantic rock on top of which it was built.
+The Great Meteoro Monastery or “Megalo Meteoron” was founded in the 14th century by Saint Athanasios the Meteorite.

+He is celebrated as the first founder of the monastery and the organizer of systematic monasticism for the whole region of Meteora.
+For this reason, the foundation of this monastery is considered to be a turning point, or even better, the beginning of organized monasticism for the region of Meteora.

+Visiting Hours: 09:00 to 15:00.
 The monastery stays closed on Tuesdays.

-The monastery stays closed on Tuesdays and Wednesdays.
+Visiting Hours: 09:00 to 14:00.
+The monastery stays closed on Tuesdays, Wednesdays, and Thursdays.

 +30 24320 22278

 - Appropriate clothing for everyone is required to enter the monastery.
 Sleeveless clothing and shorts over the knee for men are prohibited and you‘ll be denied access if dressed that way.
 For ladies skirts and shawls are available at the entrance in case they don’t have such clothing to cover themselves.

 The monastery of Great Meteoron celebrates as its second founder a Greek-Serbian Prince named Ioannis Uresis Paleologos.
 At the age of 22, Ioannis denounced all his royal titles and followed Athanassios to become a monk, receiving the name Joasaph!
 Joasaph was responsible for erecting an elegant church during the second half of the 14th century in the newly founded monastery.
 A small part of its wall which is embedded with the later 16th-century church is still visible to the visitors.